qiyfoundation/Qiy-Scheme/use-cases/UC52 Service Provider Withdraws Service.md

-# UC60 Individual Views Data Use Report
+# UC52 Service Provider Withdraws Service

 # Abstract

-This document is the use case specification for use case [UC60 Individual Views Data Use Report](UC60%20Individual%20Views%20Data%20Use%20Report.md).
+This document is the use case specification for use case [UC52 Service Provider Withdraws Service](UC52%20Service%20Provider%20Withdraws%20Service.md).

 # Contents